The Sheriff Just Posted an Eviction Order on my Door

 Authored By: Northwest Justice Project

-If you got an eviction notice posted on your door, read this to learn about what might happen next (and when) after the sheriff posts an eviction notice on your door, what kinds of “appeals” are allowed after you lose at an eviction hearing, and how to get legal help after you get a sheriff’s notice. #6333EN
+Find out what might happen next (and when) after the sheriff posts an eviction notice on your door, what kinds of “appeals” are allowed after you lose at an eviction hearing, and how to get legal help after you get a sheriff’s notice. #6333EN

 - Who is this for?